filecoin-project/devgrants/rfp-proposals/rfp-snarks-improvements.md

 - Several superoptimisation cases similar to ones which allowed us to [take 2-nd place at Chia Network VDF contest](https://github.com/Chia-Network/vdfcontest2results).
-  We've managed to achieve up to 2x performance increase with such superoptimisations.
+  We've managed to achieve up to 4x performance increase with proper allocations management, memory locality increase and superoptimisations.
+And, yes, we have reviewed what folks have currently done within Filecoin Slack.

 ## Deliverables